 Performance issues

 Node.js is based on JavaScript syntax which means that its CPU consumption rate is lower for processing tasks.
-Moreover, while using Node.js for backend runtime, these CPU bond tasks appear quite frequently.
+Moreover, while using Node.js for backend runtime, these CPU bound tasks appear quite frequently.
 Also, the structural inconsistencies of Node.js with a high-load CPU process restrict the developers and affects the performance negatively.

 Immature tools